modehnal/modehnal.github.io/README.md

     ```

     To list off some things that the `before_scenario` does:
-      - Waiting until `gnome-shell` becomes responsive, there is no point to continue until `gnome-shell` can be found in the Atspi tree
+      - Waiting until `gnome-shell` becomes responsive, there is no point to continue until `gnome-shell` can be found in the `Atspi` tree
       - Also sets some attributes that can be used to manipulate the run
       - Sets timers for current scenarios
       - Closes welcome tour - we need to have empty session, so we can test
-      - Closes yelp
+      - Closes yelp if opened
-      - Closes initial setup
+      - Closes initial setup if opened
-      - Sets blank screen to never - we need even test cases that are idle for a long period of time and don't lock the session
+      - Sets blank screen to never - we have test cases that are idle for a long period of time, so we need the automatic lock to not apply here
       - Sets up embedding for `behave-html-pretty-formatter` - attaching data to the HTML logs
       - Makes preparations for asynchronous calls like timeout from the host machine
       - Creates new keyring so that we are not bothered by polkit dialogs during the suite run
       - Returning to the home workspace
       - Starts the recording - this is priceless when debugging or reporting bugs.
 Video of the bug reproducer ready to go.
       - There are many more, but a lot of them are not important in the context of this article

   - #### After Scenario